CoderK/js-framework-benchmark/README.md

 # js-framework-benchmark

+> **NOTE:**
+> This is the forked version of [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark), removed all runner except for angular, angular2 and react.

 This is a simple benchmark for several javascript frameworks.
 The benchmarks creates a large table with randomized entries and measures the time for various operations.

 This work is derived from a benchmark that Richard Ayotte published on https://gist.github.com/RichAyotte/a7b8780341d5e75beca7 and adds more framework and more operations.
 Thanks for the great work.